nexiality/documentation/userguide/UnderstandingProjectStructure.md

    one can differentiate them and view the request/response detail of each invocation.<br/>
    ![](image/UnderstandingProjectStructure_14.png)<br/>

-   The Execution Output file is always generated in the output directory as `execution-output.html`.
+   The Execution Summary file is always generated in the output directory as `execution-output.html`.
 It provides summary data at multiple levels and links to the execution output file.
-Some amount of interactivity is available where one can toggle the visibility of script, iteration, scenarios and activities data.<br/><br/>
+Some amount of interactivity is available where one can toggle the visibility of script, iteration, scenarios and activities data.
+See [Improving your execution summary report](ImprovingExecutionReport) for more details.<br/><br/>
 5. <a name="junit"></a>Along with the above-stated output, Nexial also produces a JUNIT compatible xml file.
 This XML file is always generated in the output directory as `junit.xml`.
 This file is useful when integrating with JUNIT-compatible tools and plugins such as:<br/>